 The Federal Direct Loan Aggregate limit for Dependent undergraduates is: $31,000 (no more than $23,000 of which can be subsidized).
 The Federal Direct Loan aggregate limit for Undergraduate Independent students is: $57,500 (no more than $23,000 of which can be subsidized).
 The Federal Direct Loan aggregate limit for Graduate and Professional students: is $138,500 (including amounts borrowed for undergraduate study).
 No more than $65,500 can be subsidized.

 Restriction for graduating seniors with one-semester loan: We are required by federal law to prorate (determine partial loan eligibility) when an undergraduate student plans to graduate at the end of the one term for which they are receiving a Direct Loan loan.
-For example, a senior who will be graduating at the end of fall term will be subjected to proration of his/her annual loan amount because he/she will not attend the whole academic year.
+For example, a senior who will be graduating at the end of fall term will be subjected to proration of his/her annual loan amount because they will not attend the whole academic year.
 If you think you may be under this restriction, please come to the Financial Aid Office for further clarification.

 Parent PLUS Loan is available to parents of dependent students.
 Interest rates for the Parent Plus Loans are fixed and repayment begins 60 days from the date the loan is fully disbursed.
 Parents have the option to request continued deferment as long as student is enrolled at least half-time.
 For more information on interest rates and deferment please visit studentloans.gov.